jdegoes/lambdaconf-2014-introgame/README.md

 def flatMap[A, B](value: M[A])(f: A => M[B]): M[B]
 ```

 The first parameter is the monad.
-In Scala, if the `flatMap` method were defined on the monad itself, then you wouldn't pass it explicitly, but I've included it in the type signature for clarity.
+In Scala, if the `flatMap` method were defined on the monad itself (like it is for `Option` and `List`), then you wouldn't pass it explicitly, but I've included it in the type signature for clarity.

 The second parameter is a function that takes a value of type `A`.